Tiny Home Movement is Growing Rapidly

 You should, in theory, be able to upgrade the quality of the home around you because you’ve been able to cut down on the materials and cost of the home so significantly.
 Putting in that marble counter-top shouldn’t cost that much when it is only 5 square feet.
 Hardwood floors?
 You can install hardwoods in your whole house for the price that most people pay for one bedroom!

 Don’t take my word for it.
-Check out this recent PBS story on tiny homes and accompanying video about Dee Williams and her move to an 80 sq. ft. home (below).
+Check out this recent PBS story on tiny homes on Dee Williams and her move to an 80 sq. ft. home.

 Tiny Home Discussion: